In this Article

 Cartoons are an inevitable part of every child’s life.
 Since the emergence of cartoon films over a century ago, several generations of children have grown up watching animated films.
 A multitude of girls have fantasized about being princesses and boys have imagined themselves to be valiant knights after watching classic animated tales like Peter Pan, Aladdin and the Magic Lamp, Cinderella, Beauty and the Beast, etc.

 However, cartoons can have both positive and negative effects on the cognitive development and behaviour of a child.
-This article tells you all about the effects of cartoons on children and gives you tips on how to deal with the negative side effects.
+This article tells you all about the effects of cartoons on children and gives you tips on how to deal with its negative effects.

 Cartoons can help kids get an early start on learning.
 The positive influence of cartoons on children can be seen especially in the case of educational cartoons that teach shapes, numbers, and colours.
-Such cartoons can teach children in a fun and interactive way, thus making learning an enjoyable activity.
-The moving, talking pictures and the colourful visuals make learning interesting for children.
+Such cartoons can teach basic things to children in a fun and interactive way, thus making learning an enjoyable activity.
+The moving, talking pictures and colourful visuals make learning interesting for children.

 Cartoons can expose your children to different languages, thus helping children in developing their linguistic abilities.
-Allowing them to watch cartoons in your native tongue, for example, helps them learn the language better.
+Allowing them to watch cartoons in your native tongue, for example, can help them learn the language better.
+By watching different cartoons kids can also improve their pronunciation and their manner of talking.

-Cartoons can help increase your child’s imagination and creativity.
-The child can think of new ideas inspired by the cartoons and come up with new stories or artwork based on cartoons that they have seen.
+Watching cartoons help increase children’s imagination and creativity.
+Your child will be able to think of new ideas inspired by certain cartoons and come up with new stories or artwork based on the cartoons he watches.

 Children find cartoons amusing and often laugh out loud at the antics of the cartoon characters.
 Laughter is a good stress buster and a confidence builder.
 It also boosts immunity and causes the release of endorphins that cause us to have positive feelings.